Ether (B.o.B album): Critical reception

 Ether received generally positive reviews.
 Joe Coad of HipHop-N-More.com wrote: "On Ether, B.o.B has strong views, strong theories, but luckily even stronger music.
 There is little to no chance that he will return to the heights that he once occupied in 2010, but it doesn't seem like his fans or him are too concerned about that these days.
 Truth is, that the music here doesn't stray too far from what he was creating during his chart topping days and what's really changed is the public's perception of him, unfortunately.
 Mainstream success and sales may have fallen to the wayside, but Ether is a step back towards the spotlight for B.o.B".

-DJBooth.net editor Yoh, wrote "Ether is well-rounded, not weighed down by overthinking and theory deductions, but an artist revealing internal conflict and external circumstances.
-There's druggy trap songs, social commentary, and self-reflection.
-It's almost like he's searching for balance within himself again...
-Ether is a reminder that B.o.B hasn't lost his mind, and while he's no longer the blog darling and no longer the superstar, he still contains the talent that made us cheer for his success in the first place."
 In an article for XXL, the editor gave the album a four out of five, writing: "Focusing more on showcasing his lyricism and prowess as an MC rather than scoring pop smashes, B.o.B shines throughout the album's 12 tracks, proving himself to be equally effective as a soloist as he is a collaborator.
 B.o.B may have lost his footing along the way, but Ether is a step in the right direction and an admirable effort that proves he's still one of the more talented artists out of the South."